pavitragurjarr/FullStack/README.md

 # FullStack
+Author of this repository is Pavitra Gurjar.
-This repository belongs to Pavitra Gurjar
+This repository is for Full stack development.